Build Thread '85 CJ7 Renegade refresh of sorts

 20170925_165542.jpg

 And that has us pretty much up to date.
-The only things to add are that I did order the motor and transmission mounts, the torque arm bushings (and a new torque arm bolt thing just to be safe), and the bellcrank bushings.
+The only things to add are that I did order the motor and Transmission mounts, the torque arm bushings (and a new torque arm bolt thing just to be safe), and the bellcrank bushings.
 I also got the correct battery hold down to replace the old nylon strap that I stuck on there years ago, that only ever half worked.

 I'll be spraying penetrating oil on all the mount bolts in preparation for the replacements.
 Good times!